kayveepr/Halium-9-LeMax2/README.md

 6. Insatll GSI zip.
 7. Reboot to bootloader and install halium-boot.img via "fastboot flash boot halium-boot.img" command(without quotes) giving appropriate path to wherever the boot img file is,
 8. Reboot.

+Method 2:

+TWRP requirement is the same.
+If AEX download is not available a vendor image is available at https://drive.google.com/file/d/19CNi5ZkYKX3CiQg3jfuIobS6EEK16Plx/view?usp=sharing
+Backup all your data for return.

+1. Install GSI as mentioned above.
+2. Reboot to bootloader.
+3. Use fastboot to install boot and vendor images to respective partitions as below:
+   A. fastboot flash vendor AEX_Vendor.img
+   B. fastboot flash boot halium-boot.img
+4. Reboot.

 Pleas note it is WIP and adb sideload is preferred for both P and GSI zip so that one can avoid transferring files to device after wipe.
 Theoratically halium-boot.img, ubports-GSI zip file and P Vendor img file are good enoigh to boot and try Halium 9 GSI on X2.
 Please note that "not" all P ROMs or vendor img files work on X2 and hence use only what has been mentioned here.
 This notwithstanding one may find logcat filled with errors for FP and Camera.